-- Always define a no-argument constructor for the component class, in order to facilitate automatic instantiation of the class. - A constructor that takes the parent CamelContext instance as an argument is convenient when creating a component instance by programming. - The implementation of the FileComponent.createEndpoint() method follows the pattern described in Example 14 on page 78.
-The implementation creates an instance of a file endpoint (of FileEndpoint type) and then injects the URI query options by calling setProperties().
+- Always define a no-argument constructor for the component class, in order to facilitate automatic instantiation of the class. - A constructor that takes the parent CamelContext instance as an argument is convenient when creating a component instance by programming.

 Endpoint Interface